Iamvivek-gupta/interview/system.Design.md

-Certainly!
-Let’s dive into Node.js streams:
+# Node.js streams:

 What Are Streams?
 Streams in Node.js are abstract interfaces for working with streaming data.
-They allow reading or writing data in a continuous manner, without loading everything into memory at once.
+In NodeJS streams allow reading or writing data in a continuous manner, without loading everything into memory at once.
 Streams are like pipes for data flow, especially useful for large datasets or data arriving incrementally.
 Types of Streams:
 Readable Streams: Allow reading data from a source (e.g., files, HTTP responses).
 Writable Streams: Enable writing data to a destination (e.g., files, HTTP requests).
 Some streams can be both readable and writable.
 Why Use Streams?
-Memory Efficiency: Streams process data in chunks, reducing memory usage.
+Streams are useful to improve Memory Efficiency by processing data in chunks, reducing memory usage.
 Composability: Like Linux commands, you can pipe streams together for powerful transformations.
 Practical Example:
 Let’s create a big file using streams: